ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of rain showers before midnight.
 Mostly cloudy.
-Low around 26, with temperatures rising to around 28 overnight.
+Low around 26, with temperatures rising to around 29 overnight.
 West
-         southwest wind 9 to 14 mph, with gusts as high as 26 mph.
-Chance of precipitation is 40%.<br></div>
+         wind 10 to 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">